endrizzimarco/POCoin/README.md

 - Frontend will be available at `localhost`
 - Backend at `localhost:3000`

-_Note: if you are using an M1+ Mac, the docker-compose will not work.
-You will have to locally build the images and spin up the containers separately._
+_Note: if you are using an ARM based machine such as an M1+ Mac, you will have to locally build the images and spin up the containers separately._

 ## Development